tanvinabpatel/FT-Whisper-SyntheticDutchData/README.md

-# Task: Whisper Fine-Tuning on Synthetic Dutch Database
+# Task: Whisper Fine-Tuning on Synthetic Dutch Data

 This codebase is to fine-tune a Dutch Accented Database on the whisper-tiny model